guccho6w9/country-info-app/README.md

 ## API Integration
 This application utilizes an external API (restcountries) to fetch ISO3 country codes since the original api's didnt have one.
-This is to display in the app population data.
+This is to display in the app population data with chart.js.

 ## Functionality
 Users can view a list of available countries.